District of Columbia Public Library: Governance

-In addition to the Board of Library Trustees, the Council of the District of Columbia provides oversight for DCPL via a Council Committee on Education.
+In addition to the Board of Library Trustees, the Council of the District of Columbia provides oversight for DCPL via a Council Committee on Recreation, Libraries and Youth Affairs.
+Previously, libraries were managed by the Committee on Education.
 The DC Council routinely has Performance Oversight and Budget hearings for the D.C. libraries annually.

-Law enforcement

 The DCPL has its own small police force, the District of Columbia Public Library Police.
 The Library Police's duties and mission is similar to District of Columbia Protective Services Division: to protect government property, staff, and the public.
 The types of incidents that occur are thefts, assaults, destruction of property, and so on.